Ahmed-Bechahed/myapp-kube-manifest/README.md

-# Setup pipeline using CircleCI, update GitHub Kubernetes manifest repo and push image on Docker Hub

-✨This repository contains the code of the **Kubernetes manifest files**
+✨This repository contains the code of the **Kubernetes manifest files**  that Argo-CD running  in EKS  will listen to as single source of truth.